Arabidopsis-Information-Portal/PMR_API/services/metabolite_api/INSTALL.md

 ## Code Testing

 To test your code locally you may extend or simply run `main_test.py` from the command line.
-It has a test code for the search and list endpoint.
+It has a test code for the search and list endpoints.

 ```
 $cd git/scienceapps/PMR_API/services/metabolite_api